openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

 * To save processed results as images, specify the template name of the output image file with `jpg` or `png` extension, for example: `-o output_%03d.jpg`.
 The actual file names are constructed from the template at runtime by replacing regular expression `%03d` with the frame number, resulting in the following: `output_000.jpg`, `output_001.jpg`, and so on.
 To avoid disk space overrun in case of continuous input stream, like camera, you can limit the amount of data stored in the output file(s) with the `limit` option.
 The default value is 1000.
 To change it, you can apply the `-limit N` option, where `N` is the number of frames to store.

 >**NOTE**: Windows\* systems may not have the Motion JPEG codec installed by default.
-If this is the case, you can can download OpenCV FFMPEG back end using the PowerShell script, provided with the OpenVINO &trade; install package and located at `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
-The script should be run with administrative privileges if OpenVINO &trade; installed in system protected folder (this is a typical case).
+If this is the case, you can download OpenCV FFMPEG back end using the PowerShell script provided with the OpenVINO &trade; install package and located at `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
+The script should be run with administrative privileges if OpenVINO &trade; is installed in a system protected folder (this is a typical case).
 Alternatively, you can save results as images.

 ## Demo Output